 |Build GPU Data||When active, data for GPU-accelerated rigid body simulation is created.
 This can increase memory usage and cooking time.
 Internally, the vertex limit is set to 64 and vertex limit per face is set to 32.|

-Primitive colliders are simple parametric shape primitives (box, capsule, sphere) that are fit to the input meshes and can be used with static, kinematic, and dynamic entities.
+Primitive colliders are simple parametric shape primitives (box, capsule, sphere) that are fit to the input meshes and can be used with static, kinematic, and simulated entities.
 Primitive colliders generally provide the best simulation performance, but might not closely match the shape of the visible mesh.
-They are best suited for dynamic entities with simple meshes, as well as projectiles, triggers, and entities where colliders that accurately represent shape of the visible mesh are not necessary.
+They are best suited for simulated entities with simple meshes, as well as projectiles, triggers, and entities where colliders that accurately represent shape of the visible mesh are not necessary.

 |Target Shape||The primitive shape to fit to the input mesh. |